pola88/express-routes-controllers/README.md

 ```

-And the, add the routes:
+And then, add the routes:

 ```
 //your_controller.js